 Based on use cases, either we can use Constructor resultmapping or filed result mapping.

-Here, Java Application Development Company explains how JPA specification provides a way to map custom queries to entities using fieldResult and constructorResult.
+Here, Java Development Company explains how JPA specification provides a way to map custom queries to entities using fieldResult and constructorResult.
 Also, describe how you can specify these mapping either using an XML file or annotations provided by JPA specifications.